dbolotov/human_activity_recognition_with_vw/README.md

 ###Training and testing

-Data is split into training and test sets, and the model is built using the training data.
-Performance is evaluated using classification accuracy and confusion matrices.
+Data was split into training and test sets, and the model was built using the training data.
+Performance was evaluated using classification accuracy and confusion matrices.
 Using both training and test sets allows to get a sense of bias/variance and how well the algorithm generalizes.

+The following plots were made using an 80/20 training/test split, omitting 'user' and 'gender' features, and using the following vw command pattern: `vw -d <input> -f <output> -c --oaa 5 --bfgs --loss_function logistic --passes <n>`.
+The learning curves (accuracy vs num examples plot) were made by training on an increasing number of observations and computing test error on the same test set.

 - average loss plot
 - accuracy vs training examples plot
 - accuracy vs passes plot

 ###Findings